 Astronaut on the Moon sees:

-• The Earth goes through phases like the Moon, but Earth is also obviously rotating about its own axis each day.
+- The Earth goes through phases like the Moon, but Earth also obviously rotates about its own axis each day.

-• The Lunar sky is always black and filled with stars, even when the Sun is out, because it has not atmosphere.
-(Watch what happens about half way through the movie when the Earth is at its “New Earth” phase.
+- The Lunar sky is always black and filled with stars, even when the Sun is out because it has no atmosphere.
+(Watch what happens about halfway through the movie when the Earth is at its “New Earth” phase.